Elwood Bar

-The Elwood Bar was built in 1936 at 2100 Woodward Avenue (on the corner of Woodward and Elizabeth) in Detroit, Michigan and is now located at 300 East Adams Street.
+The Elwood Bar is a Detroit, Michigan tavern built in 1936, and is notable example of Art Moderne architecture.
+It was originally built at 2100 Woodward Avenue (on the corner of Woodward and Elizabeth), and in 1997 was moved to 300 East Adams Street.
 The name comes from a combination of the cross streets: (El)izabeth and (Wood)ward.
 The building was listed on the National Register of Historic Places in 1985.